bheimbu/annoSnake/docs/source/for_the_impatient.rst

    .. code::

-     snakemake --use-conda --conda-frontend conda --cores 4 # adjust the number of cores to your PC specs
+     snakemake --use-conda --conda-frontend conda --cores 4 databases/.setup_done -n # first see what kind of databases will be created snakemake --use-conda --conda-frontend conda --cores 4 databases/.setup_done # then run… snakemake --use-conda --conda-frontend conda --cores 4 -n # first see the DAG of jobs; adjust the number of cores to your PC specs snakemake --use-conda --conda-frontend conda --cores 4 # then run…

 Running annoSnake with other scheduling systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^